cosine99/Indiness/src/content/posts/2020-05-13-my-pretty-white-shoes.md

 ## INDINESS INTERFACE – Indian Networking Solutions

-Meet the Right People : Connect with the ones who could be your potential partners/clients
+Meet the Right People : Connect with the ones who could be your potential partners/clients.

 Follow-up on your Prior Connects : If you have some initial connects, we can help you enhance your relationship.

-Propose Opportune Events to attend ; plan for the right moment to be in India
+Propose Opportune Events to attend ; plan for the right moment to be in India.

-Strengthen your local presence : we can represent your company in any events/meetings if you wish
+Strengthen your local presence : we can represent your company in any events/meetings if you wish.